sebkst/voice2text/README.markdown

 This file is part of voice2text.

-voice2text is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.
+voice2text is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation in version 3 of the License.

-voice2text is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+voice2text is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with voice2text.
 If not, see <http://www.gnu.org/licenses/gpl.txt>.